carlosnatalino/recodis-school/README.md

 2. Run the docker container:
 ```
-docker run --name school school
+docker run --rm -it --name school school
 ```

-## If you have Python, Jupyter and LPSOLVE (or IBM CPLEX) in your computer
+## If you have Python, Jupyter Lab and LPSOLVE (or IBM CPLEX or GUROBI) in your computer

 1. Download the code:
 ```